aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

     Here, `read: Capacity.fixed(10)` is defined for `us-east-1` replica.
 This value for read capacity will be used for each GSI in the region.
-And for write capacity, global table level `write: Capacity.autoscaled({ max: 70 })` will be used.
+And for write capacity, global table level `write: Capacity.autoscaled({ max: 70 })` will be used for the replica and GSIs in the replica region.
     The benefit here will be that the user will not need to define read capacity for each GSI and this still gives the flexibility of configuring for just the replica and not affecting other replicas.
-  * A user can specify value at replica level gsi props.
+  * A user can specify value at replica level GSI props.

     ```typescript
     new GlobalTable(tableStack, 'GlobalTable', {